brettmillerb/brettmillerb.github.io/_posts/2019-02-28-My-Vscode-Setup.md

 #### EditorServicesCommandSuite
 EditorServicesCommandSuite is a Powershell Module which plugs into VsCode and offers additional powershell commands when writing scripts.
 Written by [Patrick Meinecke (@SeeminglyScienc)](https://twitter.com/SeeminglyScienc)

-One of the best functions in the module is `ConvertTo-SplatExpression` which takes a really long command and parameters and converts it to a splat for easier reading and most importantly no bloody backticks.
+One of the best functions in the module is `ConvertTo-SplatExpression` which takes a really long command and parameters and converts it to a splat for easier reading and most importantly it's not a fucking backtick.

 See it in action in my tweet and this Twitter thread: